 404.1 General.
-Fire safety and evacuation plans shall comply with the requirements of this section.
+Fire safety, evacuation and lockdown plans and associated drills shall comply with the requirements of Sections 404.2 through 404.5.1.

 404.2 Where required.
 An approved fire safety and evacuation plan shall be prepared and maintained for the following occupancies and buildings.